jkroso/untar/Readme.md

 - [untar()](#untar)

-### untar(String, Stream)
+### untar(path:String, tarfile:Stream)

 The untar function takes a path to a target directory and a stream for a tar file.
-It returns a promise which will resolve on completion.
+It returns a [Result](//github.com/jkroso/result).

 ## Running the tests